News & Insights

 image 1

 When you are arrested in Osceola County, you will be taken to the Osceola County Jail for booking.
 Once you have been booked, you will be held in custody until you can post bail or until your case has been resolved.
-If you are unable to post bail, you will remain in jail until your trial.
+If you cannot post bail, you will remain in jail until your trial.

-If you are arrested, it is important to know your rights and what to expect.
-This guide will provide you with information on what to do if you are arrested in Osceola County.
+If you are arrested, knowing your rights and what to expect is important.
+This guide will provide information on what to do if you are charged in Osceola County.

 What to do when you’re arrested in Osceola County